-MUSIC 642 INDEPENDENT STUDY IN MUSICOLOGY (1)

-Directed study of musical styles and/or composers within an historical and cultural context or period or a compilation of readings and bibliographical source materials in musicology.
+MUSIC 642 INDEPENDENT STUDY IN MUSICOLOGY (1) Directed study of musical styles and/or composers within an historical and cultural context or period.
 (Prerequisite: Instructor's consent)

-MUSIC 643 INDEPENDENT STUDY IN MUSICOLOGY (3)

-A comprehensive independent project focusing on the research of musical styles/composers presented as lecture, lecture/recital or research paper.(Prerequisite: Instructor's consent)
+MUSIC 643 INDEPENDENT STUDY IN MUSICOLOGY (3) An independent project focusing on the research of musical styles/composers presented in lecture.
+(Prerequisite: Instructor's consent)